jtarriela/LazyJobSearch/docs/ARCHITECTURE.md

 * Batch embeddings; cache identical chunks.
 * Use smaller embedding model where acceptable.
 * LLM only on vector‑passed jobs; cap daily evals.
-* Re‑embed JD only on fingerprint change.
+* Re‑embed JD only on fingerprint change; track backlog metrics (ADR 0006).
+* Resume adaptive model retraining only if marginal gain > threshold.

 ---